Inhaltsstoffe

 c) Anti-aging effects

-Squalane has antioxidant properties that protect the skin from the free radicals created by UV radiation, pollution and other stressors.
+Squalane has antioxidant properties that protect the skin from free radicals caused by UV radiation, pollution, and other stressors.
 Free radicals accelerate skin aging, and squalane helps minimize this damage by protecting and regenerating the skin.

-It supports collagen production and provides smoother, firmer skin, which can reduce fine lines and wrinkles.
+It supports collagen production and ensures smoother, firmer skin, which can reduce the appearance of fine lines and wrinkles.

 d) Non-comedogenic and suitable for all skin types